 The difference shown accounts for all taxes paid over the investment period and at withdrawal.

-A. Taxable Accounts
+Taxable Accounts

 • Examples: Brokerage accounts, savings accounts

-• Tax Treatment:
+• Tax Treatment: Annual taxes on income and gains

-B. Tax-Deferred Accounts
+Tax-Deferred Accounts

 • Examples: Traditional 401(k), Traditional IRA

-• Tax Treatment:
+• Tax Treatment: Tax-free growth, taxed at withdrawal

-C. Tax-Free Accounts (For Comparison)
+Tax-Free Accounts

 • Examples: Roth 401(k), Roth IRA